PyO3/maturin-import-hook/docs/reloading.md

 # Reloading

+This document outlines the implementation details of how the import hook supports `importlib.reload()`.
+From a user's perspective the important thing is that `importlib.reload()` should do what you expect (with some caveats) when the import hook is active

+# Reloading Details

 Regular python modules can be reloaded with [`importlib.reload()`](https://docs.python.org/3/library/importlib.html#importlib.reload) to load changes to the source code without restarting the python interpreter.
 This mechanism is used by the [`%autoreload` IPython extension](https://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html)